dennisdevio/milestone-project-3/README.md

 The wireframes were created using - [InVision](https://www.invisionapp.com/).

 You can view the wireframes [here](https://dennischmielewski323696.invisionapp.com/freehand/Classic-Novels-Review-EoIn0vC2r).

 NOTE: The link to view the wireframes is not supported on the Firefox desktop browser but it works fine on mobile.
 It works fine on Chrome and Opera as well.

 ### Structure
 The structure of the website is laid out in such a way that the reviews have the main focus.
 Only a navbar at the top for navigation through the website, a hero image along with welcome text and a footer is present otherwise.
 The home page displays all reviews a stated above and if you create an account you get access to leaving reviews as well as editing and/or deleting reviews you have left.
 A non-member can only view the list of reviews without being able to interact with them.

+As for structuring the database there are three data collections or tables created.
+One for users, one for reviews and one for books.
+From the start I set out to use descriptions for the books on the website but as I progressed in the development process I had do lessen the scope along the way.
+This led to the descriptions being in the database but they were left unused wich led to incongruency in the data model.
+I decided to scratch the descriptions and only used 'title' and 'author' fields in the book table.
+They are fetched and displayed in the reviews whenever a user creates a review, alongside the username and the user inputs 'review title' & 'review description̈́'.
+Whenever a user creates a review it is posted to the database with the user forms inputs of username (or 'added by'), review title, review decsription and 'book id' which contains both the authors name and the book title.
+A new user entry is posted to the 'users' table in the database with the fields 'username' and 'password' whenever a user decides to create an account.
+The username is stored securely within the database using SHA ecryption.

 ### Design
 To create an appealing feel to the website, I chose a mellow theme with green and white colors with not much extra going on around the reviews themselves to keep the main focus on them rather anything else.
 The green theme with the brown in the hero image I think creates a cozy feeling which makes me want to read.
 This is what I myself would want in such a website.
 For this reason I also chose to just have the name 'Classic Novels Review' as the logo.
 To make the website responsive I decided to go with Boostrap5 since it is an easy framework to work with that I have prior experience with.
 As a detail I added smooth scrolling behavior to the website to make the user experience more pleasant and seamless.

+During the development process I enhanced the design for better UX by

+- Simplifying the text on the button in the edit review form from 'Edit Review!' to 'Edit'.
+- Similarly, removing the exclamation mark from the login and signup button as well.
+- Updating the edit buttons color to blue, the cancel/delete buttons color to red, and the add/logn/signup buttons to green.
+- Removing the 'Done button from the added reviews as it turned out to be redundant.
+- Improving the navbar styling hover effect from having a black underscore to simply the same slight gray as is used in the footer icons, for consistency.

+There is potential for further styling, especially in regards to the Bootstrap accordion.
+However given the time crunch I decided not to go with it at this time as the accordion is functional and serves its purpose with displaying the reviews.

 ## Features
 - Responsive Design across all device sizes, including a hamburger menu button on smaller screens.